 □ Adheres to the principles of sportsmanship and ethical conduct as outlined in NCAA Constitution 2.4.

 There is not a formal nomination process for this award.
 The Wade Trophy Committee compiles a list of "Wade Watch" candidates based on the criteria above at the beginning of the basketball season.
 The committee may add more candidates to the list during the season.

-The Wade Trophy Committee selects the recipient.
-Selection is based on team statistics, improvement from year-to-year and contribution to the team and the community.
+The WBCA NCAA Division I Coaches' All-America Selection Committee chooses the recipient of the Wade Trophy.
+Selection is based on statistics, improvement from year-to-year, and contribution to the team and the community.
 The winner is selected from the 10-member WBCA NCAA Division I Coaches' All-America Team.

 2016 - Breanna Stewart, Connecticut

 2013 - Brittney Griner, Baylor